Characters: Sekai-ichi Hatsukoi

 - The Tease: He enjoys making Yokozawa uncomfortable, as the quote shows.

-- You All Meet In A Bar: He first met Yokozawa in a bar when the latter was drowning his sorrows.
+- You All Meet in an Inn: He first met Yokozawa in a bar when the latter was drowning his sorrows.

 "Ricchan, I love you, so do your best!"

 Seiyuu: Yukari TamuraRitsu's childhood friend and the fiancée his family arrange for him.
 Sekaiichi being a BL series, it doesn't end well for her but she's still supportive of Ritsu's decision.